 Trans fats can be found in: cakes, pies, cookies, doughnuts, biscuits, crackers, margarine, fast food, french fries – pretty much most processed foods

 Be sure to check the nutrition labels of foods for trans fats – new labels will list them.
-Be aware that any foods containing less than 0.5 grams of trans fats can be rounded down to zero and labelled “trans fat free” (even though it contains some trans fats).
+Also, be aware that any foods containing less than 0.5 grams of trans fats can be rounded down to zero and labelled “trans fat free” (even though it contains some trans fats).
 Also check the ingredient list.
 It will usually show trans fats as “partially hydrogenated oils”.

 Fats: The In Between

-Some research shows that eating a diet high in saturated fat can contribute to heart disease, however more recent research is saying that refined carbohydrates and sugars could be more of a problem for heart disease than saturated fat.
+Previous research shows that eating a diet high in saturated fat can contribute to heart disease, however more recent research is saying that refined carbohydrates and sugars could be more of a problem for heart disease than saturated fat.

 The 2015–2020 Dietary Guidelines for Americans recommends that healthy adults keep saturated fat to less than 10 percent of your calorie intake.